StuvanFIT/Santorini-Board-Game/README.md

 TRANG DAI HONG (VIVIAN)\
 TONY LY

+## About the Santorini Board Game
+Santorini is a re-imagining of the purely abstract 2004 edition.

+Santorini is an accessible strategy game, simple enough for an elementary school classroom while aiming to provide gameplay depth and content for hardcore gamers to explore.
+Santorini features variable player powers layered over an otherwise abstract game, with 40 thematic god and hero powers that fundamentally change the way the game is played.

+The rules are simple.
+Each turn consists of 2 steps:

+1. Move - move one of your builders into a neighboring space.
+You may move your Builder Pawn on the same level, step-up one level, or step down any number of levels.

+2. Build - Then construct a building level adjacent to the builder you moved.
+When building on top of the third level, place a dome instead, removing that space from play.

+If either of your builders moves up to the third level, you win.

+You can download the `SantoriniBoardGameApp.jar` file to run the desktop application!

 ## (WINDOWS) How to create a JAR file and Convert JAR file into an executable.